zaenalalamsyah09/exercise1/README.md

 # exercise1
-it for exercise code with python
+it for exercise code with python, and you guys can copy my code here